 Kaleidoskoop winning teams Sorter and SoulCare share their experience

-Record, analyse, improve!
+Record, analyze, improve!
 Instant viewing of the video pitch shows you quickly your good and bad aspects.
-Change of text, pauses, volume of your voice or storyboard gives eventually the satisfying result.
-Ask feedback from not only the team mates but also mentors.
+Change of text, pauses, volume of your voice, or storyboard gives eventually the satisfying result.
+Ask feedback from not only the teammates but also mentors.

 Do not rush!
 Emotions are high and you want to talk much about what you have done, but this is not the goal.
 The goal is to deliver the most essential information and do it by heart.
 Shorter text leaves space for emphasizing the value you provide and make your pitch more understandable.
 Speaking too slowly about sophisticated things or using long sentences confuse listeners.
 The key is to use short and sense-making sentences.

 Be open to new ideas and problems that need solutions!
 Join STARTER programme to turn ideas into reality.
 More information: www.startuplab.ut.ee